Riccardo Silva: Other Footballing Interests

 Silva was involved in the project to establish the Americas Champions League (ACL) tournament, which would involve teams from North America, South America and the Caribbean and was intended to become the all-Americas version of Europe’s popular UEFA Champions League.
 The intention was for a 64-team competition to mirror the UEFA Champions League's format, which Silva estimated could generate $500 million in television and marketing rights - quintupling the current annual take-ins for the CONCACAF Champions League and CONMEBOL's Copa Libertadores combined.

 The plans to develop the ACL have been described as ‘a vehicle to help place the country at the forefront of game’, a goal which Silva believes can be achieved.

 In 2016, Silva's company, Silva International Investments, commissioned a report by Deloitte, on promotion and relegation in United States professional soccer.
 The report, published in November 2016, found that promotion and relegation could assist US club soccer in capitalising on the potential for the sport in USA, but also stated it's still too early to consider such a system in the U.S. until some important questions are answered.

 In August 2017, Miami FC joined forces with the National Premier Soccer League's Kingston Stockade FC in filing a request for arbitration at the Court of Arbitration for Sport (CAS).

 Other business interests

 Silva has other business interests in technology, fashion, and arts, including investments in technology company Muzik.
 In December 2017, a gallery at the Bass Museum of Art in Miami Beach was re-named the Riccardo and Tatyana Silva Gallery in recognition of the support they have given to the museum and the arts in general.
-The Bass Museum focuses on exhibitions of international contemporary art; it presents mid-career and established artists reflecting the spirit and international character of Miami Beach.
-Tatyana sits on the board of directors of the museum.